Court grants bail to pathology lab employee arrested for making fake RT-PCR reports | Law-Order

 - India

-A Delhi court on Tuesday granted bail to a man employed with a city-based pathology laboratory and was accused of allegedly cheating the public by creating fake RTPCR COVID-19 reports.
+A Delhi court on Tuesday granted bail to a man employed with a city-based pathology laboratory who was accused of allegedly cheating the public by creating fake RTPCR COVID-19 reports.
 Additional Sessions Judge Ravinder Bedi granted bail to Sunil Kumar on furnishing a personal bond of Rs 25,000 with a surety of like amount.
 “The accused has clean antecedents.
 The nature of the evidence is primarily documentary, which has been collected.
 In such circumstances without expressing any opinion on the merits of the case, it would be appropriate if the accused be released on bail,” the court stated.
-The case was registered on the complaint of a person from whose house six COVID-19 samples of Rs 1,500 each were collected.
-On suspicion, he contacted the lab officials, which informed him that the reports were not generated from their system and were fake.
+The case was registered on the complaint of a person from whose house six COVID-19 samples were collected at the cost of Rs 1500 each.
+Suspecting something wrong, he contacted the lab officials, who informed him that the reports were not generated from their system and were fake.
 Additional Public Prosecutor Rakesh Kumar, representing the police, apprised the court that Kumar, who worked as a receptionist and billing manager in the lab, is one of the conspirators in preparing false reports as he did not upload the QR Code on the system of the laboratory.
 Two other co-accused have been arrested in the case.
 According to the police, one Sunny Singh collected the samples from the house of the complainant on April 21, while another accused Jitender Sahu prepared the fake reports which were then given to Sunil Kumar.
 The judge noted that the allegation against Kumar is that he did not upload the QR Code and that it is “too early to comment whether the accused acted intentionally in not uploading the QR Code and thereby played an active role in the conspiracy.”
-Advocate Nayantara Sharma, representing the accused, said that her client had no concern with the collection, testing, and preparation of the COVID-19 samples as he was only a receptionist who would prepare the bills on the instructions of his superiors.
+Advocate Nayantara Sharma, representing the accused, said that her client had no concern with the collection, testing, and preparation of the reports as he was only a receptionist who would prepare the bills on the instructions of his superiors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)